Purpose

 Who's Eligible

-Most S.C. nonprofit organizations (arts & non-arts) and units of government.
-Colleges and universities are ineligible to apply.
+Most S.C. nonprofit organizations (arts & non-arts) and units of government

 Funding